Anabelle-Shively/Shively_Python_Portfolio/README.md

 # Shively_Python_Portfolio
-This is the portfolio of Python Code that I learned during BISC 450C
+This is the portfolio of Python Code that I learned during BISC 450C.
+This portfolio exhibits exercises and functions that were taught throughout this course.
+As this is my first time learning coding and using Python, I learned skills that will benefit me in my career in the future.
+Dr. Vandenbrink did an excellent job explaining each step, and made it easy to understand for students, like me, who are green to coding and Python.
+I am so glad I took this course!

 ## Using Jupyter Notebooks (Part 1)
+This exercise, I learned how to use the basic functions of Jupyter, such as print and import.

 ```python
 print("hello world!")
 ```